Gazler/githug/README.md

 Please note that the `githug test` command can be run as `githug test --errors` to get an error stack trace from your solve method.

-It would be ideal if you add an integration test for your level.
+It would be ideal if you added an integration test for your level.
 These tests live in `spec/githug_spec` and **must** be run in order.
 If you add a level but do not add a test, please add a simple `skip_level` test case similar to the `contribute` level.